Beyond the Bathroom Scale

-Learn expert tips to help accurately gauge your weight loss success.
+These techniques can help accurately gauge your weight-loss success.

-The bathroom scale may not be the most reliable means of determining how much weight loss is needed, say experts, because body weight doesn't take into account the proportion of fat in the body, or where that fat is deposited.
-Instead, measuring tools such as skin-fold calipers, underwater or hydrostatic weighing devices, the waist-to-hip ratio, waist circumference and body mass index (BMI) may deliver a more accurate assessment of body fat versus muscle mass.
-Use this link to calculate your BMI.
+The bathroom scale may not be the most reliable means of determining how much weight you may need to lose, say experts.
+That’s because body weight doesn't take into account the proportion of fat in the body, or where that fat is deposited.
+Other measuring devices may deliver a more accurate assessment of body fat versus muscle mass, though they aren’t all easy to find.

 “Some people are encouraged and motivated by numbers and measurements, while others get discouraged and fail to realize the progress that isn't reflected on a scale, chart or measuring tape.
 I encourage my clients to shy away from obsessing over the scale and continuous measuring, and have them focus on how they feel, how they look, how their clothes feel.
 If you increase activity, eat a balanced diet, over time, you will see results.”

 Want to read more?
 Subscribe Now to Arthritis Today!